Comin' in on a Wing and a Prayer: Inspiration

 Different incidents have been credited as the inspiration for the song.
 It is sometimes said to be based on the events of February 26, 1943, when "Southern Comfort", a B-17 Flying Fortress piloted by Hugh G. Ashcraft Jr. of Charlotte, North Carolina, was badly damaged by anti-aircraft fire on a bombing mission over mainland Europe.
 As it approached the British coast, Ashcraft told his crew over the radio: "Those who want to, please pray."
 The aircraft made it home safely.
 The song has also been associated with the similar survival against the odds, despite extensive damage, of another B-17, "Thunderbird", piloted by Lt.
 John Cronkhite, on a mission from Biskra, Algeria, over Tripoli on January 12, 1943.

 1943 recording

 The song was recorded by the Song Spinners for Decca Records, reaching number one on the Billboard pop chart on July 2, 1943.

 "Comin' in on a Wing and a Prayer" was the only song with a war connection to appear in the top twenty best-selling songs of 1943 in the United States (although record sales in this period were heavily affected by the first Petrillo recording ban).

 Russian adaptation

 The song also became widely known in the Soviet Union in a 1943 adaptation by the popular singer and jazz band leader Leonid Utyosov, titled "Bombers".
 The translation of the lyrics into Russian is broadly faithful, but the term "prayer" (with its unacceptable religious overtones) is rendered as "word of honor".
-This Russian idiom – на честном слове, or na chestnom slove – means "only just managing" or "just holding on".
+This Russian idiom – на честном слове, or na ches[t]nom slove (т is not pronounced) – means "only just managing" or "just holding on".